Manifestos for Change

 Manifesto-for-change-stacked #ManifestosForChange

-The Manifestos for Change programme is on hold until further notice.
+The Manifestos for Change programme has ended.

 What else can SUs do to support estranged students?
-Student unions have several ways you can support estranged students.
+Student unions have several ways to support estranged students.
 Being conscientious of certain holidays that can have an adverse effect on estranged students and signposting them to appropriate support services is a powerful way of showing them you understand and care about their experience.
 This can include:

-Mother's Day/Father's Day.
-Given the difficulty of relationships between many estranged students and their parents, these events can bring back bad memories or draw estranged students' minds back to challenging relationships.
 Christmas and other cultural and religious holidays.
 Such occasions are often family focused, and estranged students likely see their friends and fellow students return to family homes for the festivities.
 This can be difficult, as it reminds estranged students of their own difficult relationships, and isolating if they find themselves alone for that period.

-Which student unions are already involved:
+Which student unions got involved:

 Strath Union, Strathclyde Students' Association